jjvanzon/JJs-Reference-Architecture/patterns.md

 // Unintentionally, many customers' data
 // is available in the Product view,
-// because we referenced an Entity from a ViewModel. var customers =
+// because we referenced an Entity. var customers =
     productViewModel.Category.Products
                     .SelectMany(x => x.Orders)